awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 	PARAMGRP  default.mysql5.6  in-sync
 ```

-Note that you can receive notifications when your storage space is exhausted using the `DescribeEvents` action\.
-For example, in this scenario, if you do a `DescribeEvents` call after these operations you will see the following output:
+You can receive notifications when your storage space is exhausted using the `DescribeEvents` operation\.
+For example, in this scenario, if you make a `DescribeEvents` call after these operations you see the following output\.

 ```
 aws rds describe-events --source-type db-instance --source-identifier mydbinstance